-Why are Christians trying to convert Jews to a religion that is theirs to begin with?
+Why are Christians trying to convert Jews to a religion that is theirs, to begin with?
 Their people wrote the Book.
-Not only that, but Jesus-Yeshua said, “You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.”
-John 4:22.
+Not only that, but Yeshua said, “You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews” (John 4:22).

 So to the Jews, Christians are some of the worst people in the world.
 They will explain to you that Hitler tried to kill only their bodies.
-Physical death is temporary, but there is an afterlife and they will stand up when the resurrection of all the dead takes place.
-They want to be counted and they take their TORAH (Old Testament/ first 5 books) very seriously and they know it and study it.
+Physical death is temporary, but there is an afterlife, and they will stand up when the resurrection of the dead takes place.
+They want to be counted, and they take their Torah/ Instructions (Wedding vows) very seriously, and they know it and study it.

 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; Matthew 28:19-20 NASB.

 Now let’s look at what it means when interpreted in the Hebrew.
 According to Dr. Skip Moen, a Greek/ Hebrew scholar from Oxford,

 The Hebrew verb halak, means “to walk, to go in a certain direction.”
 “This Hebrew idea is an idiom used to describe a way of life, a way that is in conformity with God’s directions.
 While the Greek idea suggests a path that leads to God, the Hebrew idea suggests following a path that God has already given.
 In other words, “to walk in God’s way” is to live according to the covenant – the Torah.